Emmanuel289/WinnipegCast/README.md

 ## Overview
-WinCast is an application for visualizing the historical forecasts of the weather conditions in Winnipeg, Manitoba.
+WinnipegCast is an application for visualizing the historical forecasts of the weather conditions in Winnipeg, Manitoba.

 The application is split into three main parts:
 1. An Angular client interface that queries a RESTful API backend server by date and displays the data that returns from the server call.